 The quality of the mined clay has a great influence on the quality of the final product.

-This process, in addition to removing impurities and air, makes the clay uniform and easy to handle and mold on the potter's wheel.
+This process of kneading the clay, in addition to removing impurities and air bubbles, makes the clay easy to handle and mold on the potter's wheel.

-After pugging, the clay is allowed to rest for several days to stabilize it.
+After mixing, the clay is left to sit for several days in order to stabilize.

 Using a potter's wheel is the main way of forming Mashiko ware.
 After being formed, the pottery is dried in the sun until moderately hard, and then the shape is fine-tuned and finished by trimming on the wheel.